-GDP: €61 billion (2015, Eurostat)
+GDP: €61 billion

 Overview of the Lithuanian fisheries and aquaculture sector

-Lithuania has relatively short coastline of 90 km.
-Its territorial waters and exclusive economic zone in the Baltic Sea amount to 7,000 sq. km, but Lithuania has significant inland waters covering 2,621 sq. km or 4% of the country’s territory.
+Lithuania has a relatively short coastline of 90 km, and its territorial waters and exclusive economic zone in the Baltic Sea amount to 7,000 sq. km.
+Lithuania has significant inland waters covering 2,621 sq. km, 4% of the country’s territory.
 There are 2,827 lakes with a surface greater than 0.5 ha (87,359 ha), 1,589 ponds (24,434 ha), and 731 rivers longer than 10 km (32,601 ha) including the largest rivers Nemunas and Neris.

 The total value of the fisheries sector is less than 0.5 % of the country’s GDP.
 However, fisheries have a long tradition and play an important role in small communities in coastal areas.
 It employs 4,458 full-time equivalent (FTE) workers: 491 in fisheries, 431 in aquaculture, and 3,536 in processing.
-About 70 % of the employees are women, who are traditionally occupied in the fish processing industry.
+About 70 % of the employees are women who are traditionally occupied in the fish processing industry.

 The Baltic Sea marine fishery comprises five main commercial species, of which cod is the most important in value.
 Other species caught in the Baltic Sea include herring, sprat, turbot, and flounder.
 Catches of herring and flatfish have fluctuated substantially over the past years.
 All fish landed are used for human consumption.
 Approximately 70 % of the fish landed is sold through the Klaipeda fish auction.

-Inland fisheries account for about 2% of Lithuania’s total catches, the Curonian Lagoon being the most significant inland fishing area.
+Inland fisheries account for about 2% of Lithuania’s total catches, with the Curonian Lagoon being the most significant inland fishing area.

 Processing and trade

-The processing sector is the most important in terms of economic size and employment; it is competing successfully at international level.
-The processing sector is relatively large and export driven: its markets include both the EU and non-EU countries, while it relies on imported raw material.
-There are 42 fish processing companies distributed across almost all the counties.
-However, given its coastal location, Klaipeda is the most significant county.
+The processing sector is the most important in terms of economic size and employment, and it is competing successfully at international level.
+The processing sector is relatively large and export driven, relying on imported raw material.
+Its markets include both the EU and non-EU countries.
+There are 49 fish processing companies distributed across almost all the counties.
+Given its coastal location, Klaipeda is the most significant county.
 The main species used for processing are herring, cod, and salmon.
 These are made into a variety of products including frozen, dried, smoked and canned fish.
 A wide selection of surimi and culinary products is also produced by the processing sector.
-In 2014, 92,700 thousand tonnes were produced in total with value of production of almost €320 million.
+In 2015, 107,900 tonnes were produced in total with a production value of almost €479 million.

-Most raw materials are imported, while most of the processed fish is exported.
-In 2014, Lithuania exported fishery products with a value of around €625 million and imported fishery products with value of about €819 million.
+Most raw materials are imported, and most of the processed fish is exported.
+In 2016, Lithuania exported fishery products with a value of around €472 million and imported fishery products with value of around €448 million.
 Surimi products represented about 30% of the total export volume.
-The main market is the EU with Germany, France and the Baltic states the most important destinations.
+The main market is the EU with Germany, France and the Baltic states as the most important destinations.
 Exports to the CIS countries have been stable for several years at about 5 % of the total export volume.

-There is a growing trend in fish consumption.
+There is a growing trend for increased fish consumption.
 Fish products are popular and present in most supermarkets.
-Lithuania is one of the largest producers of surimi in the world (it is called a Lithuanian Phenomenon).
-In 2014 the average annual per capita fish consumption in Lithuania was 18 kilograms.
+Lithuania is one of the largest producers of surimi in the world, a fact referred to as a "Lithuanian Phenomenon".
+According to the Statistics Lithuania, the average annual per capita fish consumption in Lithuania was 19 kilograms in 2015.